marcmylemans/marcmylemans.github.io/_posts/2026-03-30-how-to-plan-vlans-with-networkdesigner.md

 There's also a **CLI Preview** - a modal that shows you the vendor-specific commands to configure your switches based on the plan.
 Check this before you start typing on the actual hardware.

-## Taking the Plan Into Unifi

-If you're using Ubiquiti Unifi for switching and routing (a common choice for homelabs), you'll use your exported plan to:

-1. Create each VLAN in the Unifi Network application
-2. Assign port profiles to match (access or trunk per port)
-3. Configure the routing interfaces with the gateway addresses from your plan
-4. Set up firewall rules between VLANs (especially to isolate guest from everything else)

-For a detailed walkthrough of setting up Unifi in your environment, check out the post on [Installing Unifi with Docker](/posts/installingunifidockerletsencrypt/).

-If you need a refresher on VLAN fundamentals before diving into configuration, [Understanding VLANs](/posts/understandingvlans/) covers the concepts.
-For how traffic moves between VLANs, [Routing and NAT](/posts/routingandnat/) fills in the gaps.

 ## Why I Built It This Way

 The `10.x.0.0/16` model is opinionated by design.
 A tool that lets you do anything also lets you make every mistake.
 By constraining to one /16 per site, the tool eliminates a whole category of problems: